Qianlong-Ding/Shift_laplace/README.md

 3 Use the file complex_r_172.bin to plot the single frequency component graph.
 Use norm2*.bin files to plot the convergence curve graph.

+If you have any questions about the code, please feel free to contact me at the email: ding.qianlong@foxmail.com.